Gorgeous Paper Crafts: 18 Card Making Ideas, Scrapbook Layouts, and DIY Paper Flowers

 The craft was added to your Crafts.

 Are you new to paper crafting?
 You may be surprised to discover the enormous array of paper types out there.
-The Glossary of Different Types of Paper will help you decide which paper to use for any upcoming projects.
+The Glossary of Different Types of Paper will help you decide which kinds of paper to use for any upcoming projects.
 Find out whether your project may require thin tissue paper or heavy paper board.

 If you like these paper crafts and want to see more, then don't forget to sign up for the AllFreePaperCrafts newsletter, The Paper Post.